-Class Ill gaming as defined by the Indian Gaming Regulatory Act of codified at 25 U.S.C. §2703 (8) and all equipment or devices used in association with video games of chance.
+Q. "Other Compacts" shall mean such agreements as may in the future be entered into between the Community and the State of Minnesota, governing Class III gaming, as that term is defined by the Indian Gaming Regulatory Act of 1988, codified at 25 U.S.C. §2703 (8).